zyairelai/buy-low-sell-high/README.md

 # Core-Compounding-Alert
-Android App to make alert for stock/crypto Core Compounding strategy.
-Need sources from Binance, Coinbase, Cashapp and other famous exchange.
-It helps with Oracle's Discord members.
+A telegram bot to make alert for stock/crypto Core Compounding strategy.
+Need sources from Binance, Coinbase, Cashapp and other famous stocks exchange platform.